angelsophia1/Snake-Replica/README.md

 Based on the tutorials I found online, I have made this game which is similar to the original Snake game.

-I have also uploaded a WebGL to itch.io.
+I have also uploaded a WebGL version to itch.io.

 Unity Version: 2018.3.0f2